When I get all revved up and passionate, sometimes some of this stuff genuinely makes me mad.

 You never hear them say it, but they believe it.

-And uh and with that as a belief that they ever say it's gonna shape and and and form other things they will say in public, such as this line of rock that we're getting from them now.
+And with that as a belief, they never say it's going to shape and inform other things they will say in public, such as this line of rock that we're getting from them now.

 This stuff takes time, lots and lots and lots of time.

-And you know, people have invested lots and lots of time in this and lots and lots of energy and lives and you know, all these things.
+And, you know, people have invested lots and lots of time in this and lots and lots of energy and lives and all these things.

 I've been in 19 years.